ga4gh-discovery/data-connect/SEARCHSPEC.md

 #### DRS Identifiers

 A common use case will be to provide GA4GH [Data Repository Service](https://github.com/ga4gh/data-repository-service-schemas) (DRS) identifiers which can be used to retrieve specific digital files for analysis.
-Where a column of a table contains DRS ids the column description should indicate this.
+Where a column of a table contains DRS ids, the column description should indicate this.
 DRS ids maybe host based URIs, or a CURIE as above.

 ### Attaching Semantic Data Types To Search Results

 Since search results are also Tables, there are many scenarios where users would benefit from semantic schema references being embedded in Search results as well as static views of tables.

-When submitting a SQL query to the /search endpoint, the tool generating the query can wrap each selected column in the function `ga4gh_type()`, which directs the Data Connect implementation to generate a corresponding JSON Schema `$ref` for that column in the result table.
+When submitting an SQL query to the /search endpoint, the tool generating the query can wrap each selected column in the function `ga4gh_type()`, which directs the Data Connect implementation to generate a corresponding JSON Schema `$ref` for that column in the result table.

 ```
 SELECT ga4gh_type(